AlxcNL/Data-Technologies-public/Workshops/Workshop 2 - Advanced SQL/5 - Transactions.md

   A transaction reads the same row twice and gets different values, because another committed transaction modified the row in between.

 - **Phantom read**
-  A transaction re-executes a query and sees additional rows that were inserted or deleted by another committed transaction.
+  A transaction re-executes a query and getting different set of rows that were inserted or deleted by another committed transaction.

 #### Dirty read example
 ```mermaid